Introduction | Intreoir

 - Branches form the basis of the Connolly Youth Movement and are the most important organ on a day to day basis.
 Members shall be organised in branches around the country which meet the requisites.

 - When you become a member of the CYM, you are a member of the geographically closest branch, or a provisional branch if there is no branch in your vicinity.
-If you decide to leave, you must terminate your membership formally via letter or email to the NEC or branch secretary.
+If you decide to leave, you must terminate your membership formally via letter or email to the AC or branch secretary.

-- In cases where there are multiple applicants in a geographically isolated region but insufficient members for a full branch, a provisional branch under supervision of the NEC may exist until the membership requirement has been reached.
+- In cases where there are multiple applicants in a geographically isolated region but insufficient members for a full branch, a provisional branch under supervision of the AC may exist until the membership requirement has been reached.

 - A minimum of three members is needed to form a branch.
 A chairperson and a secretary shall be elected to direct the work of the branch.